skip to main |

 ‘They are coming.’

 No sooner does he speak than a loud scrape sounds across the floorboards above our heads.
 We both look up and freeze.
+As surely as night follows day, they are coming.

 The temperature in the forward hold is cold as ice and I regret leaving my camel hair coat in the cabin.
 The light is as cool as the temperature, almost blue.
 Perhaps the room knows it’s underwater.